 4) Assign a relevant category

-It’s a little backward, but once your video has been uploaded, you can go back to the Advanced Settings and choose a category.
+Once your video has been uploaded, you can go into the Advanced Settings and choose a category.
 This too will help YouTube to recommend you when someone views similar content.

 5) Set a custom thumbnail